 Getting started with Flutter DataGrid (SfDataGrid)

-To get start quickly with Flutter DataGrid, you can check on this video:
+To get started quickly with Flutter DataGrid, check out this video:

 Add Flutter DataGrid to an application